Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 Setting sail for Alaska — the perfect finale

 Vancouver is one of the most popular embarkation points for Alaskan cruises — and once you arrive you immediately understand why.
 Sailing out of Vancouver Harbour with the city skyline behind you and the mountains ahead is a genuinely spectacular departure.
+The Inside Passage route from Vancouver up through British Columbia and into Alaska is considered one of the great cruising routes in the world — glaciers calving into the sea, humpback whales breaching alongside the ship, bald eagles overhead.

 If you're already going to Vancouver — and you absolutely should be — seriously consider adding an Alaskan cruise onto the end of your trip.
 It turns a brilliant holiday into an extraordinary one.